input-output-hk/partner-chains-smart-contracts/docs/README.md

 **Workflow:**

 1. Sidechain collects unhandled transactions
 2. Sidechain block producers compute `txs = outgoing_txs.map(tx => blake2(tx.recipient, tx.amount)` for each transaction, and create a Merkle-tree from these.
-The root of this tree is signed with ATMS multisig
+The root of this tree is signed <!--with ATMS multisig--> by the committee members with an appended signature
 3. Bridge broadcasts Merkle root to chain
 4. Txs can be claimed individually